vrodriguezf/dockerfiles/jupyterlab-cuda/README.md

-There are two images:
+There are two images to choose:

-- `Dockerfile`: builds the image with pip-based dependencies.
-It can be run without docker-compose
+- `Dockerfile-pip`: builds the image with pip-based dependencies.
 - `Dockerfile-conda`: builds the image with conda-based dependencies.
-Needs to be run with `docker-compose` in the compose folder

-Both files need the folder `.jupyterlab`.
+Both files need to be copied into the root of your project, along with the `compose` folder.
+The `docker-compose.yml` file uses by default `Dockerfile-conda.
+If you want a full pip-based environment, chang the build attributes in that compose file